US lawmakers urge inclusion of Sikhs in military

 It says that in the last 30 years, only three Sikhs have received permission to serve in the U.S. Army while maintaining their articles of faith, namely turbans and unshorn hair, including beards.

 The lawmakers’ letter cites the service of the three Sikhs, among them Maj.
 Kamaljeet Singh Kalsi.
-He earned a Bronze Star Medal for his service in Afghanistan, which included treating multiple combat injuries and reviving two clinically dead patients back to life.
+He earned a Bronze Star Medal for his service in Afghanistan, which included treating multiple combat injuries and reviving two clinically dead patients.

 “Given the achievements of these soldiers and their demonstrated ability to comply with operational requirements while practicing their faith, we believe it is time for our military to make inclusion of practicing Sikh Americans the rule, not the exception,” said the letter.